gillchristian/raws/musts.md

 - [The Twelve Factor App](https://12factor.net/) The top item in the whole list, really a *MUST* for anybody building for the web.
 - [Git from the inside out](https://codewords.recurse.com/issues/two/git-from-the-inside-out) How git internals work.
+- [How I baceme a better programmer](http://jlongster.com/How-I-Became-Better-Programmer).
+[James Long](https://twitter.com/jlongster)'s tips on _how to become a better programmer_.

 ## paradigms and languages